batmen-lab/BioMANIA/README.md

 npm run dev # run
 ```

-Your chatbot server is now operational, primed to install libraries and process user queries.
+Your chatbot server is now operational at `http://localhost:3000/en`, primed to process user queries.

 ### Inference
 If you prefer to initiate user queries without the installation step, download the necessary data and models from our [Google Drive link](https://drive.google.com/drive/folders/1vWef2csBMe-PSPqA9pY2IVCY_JT5ac7p?usp=drive_link).